Last updated on January 6, 2020 at 20:42

-Behind the right ventricle can we see that there is a hole in the interatrial septum
+Behind the right auricle can we see that there is a hole in the interatrial septum

 Diagnosis: Foramen ovale late apertum